jedisct1/go-hpke-compact/README.md

-# A small HPKE implemention for Go
+# A compact HPKE implemention for Go

-HPKE-Compact is a small implementation of the [Hybrid Public Key Encryption](https://www.ietf.org/archive/id/draft-irtf-cfrg-hpke-06.html) draft.
+`hpkecompact` is a small implementation of the [Hybrid Public Key Encryption](https://www.ietf.org/archive/id/draft-irtf-cfrg-hpke-06.html) draft.

-It fits in a single file and doesn't require 3rd party dependencies.
+It fits in a single file and only uses the Go standard library and `x/crypto`.

-Suites are currently limited to `X25519-HKDF-SHA256/HKDF-SHA-256/AES-GCM` because these are very likely to be the most commonly deployed ones in a forseable future.
+Suites are currently limited to `X25519-HKDF-SHA256/HKDF-SHA-256/AES-GCM`; these are very likely to be the most commonly deployed ones in a forseable future.

 ## Usage